-Actor Charlie Hunnam has said he’d be up for reprising the role that gave him his big break – schoolboy Nathan Maloney in gay drama series Queer As Folk.
+Actor Charlie Hunnam has said he’d be up for reprising the role that gave him his big break – schoolboy Nathan Maloney in the gay drama series Queer As Folk.

-The hunky actor, who went on to star in Sons of Anarchy and Pacific Rim, reunites with fellow Queer As Folk co-star Aidan Gillen in upcoming blockbuster King Arthur: Legend of the Sword, almost two decades after Gillen played Hunnam’s lover Stuart on the show.
+The hunky actor, who went on to star in Sons of Anarchy and Pacific Rim, reunites with fellow Queer As Folk co-star Aidan Gillen in the upcoming blockbuster King Arthur: Legend of the Sword, almost two decades after Gillen played Hunnam’s lover Stuart on the show.

 “I’m very proud of being a part of that show.
 I’m very happy when people bring it up.
 I’m just surprised because it was so long ago.”